 Today people often think of homesteading as hard work mixed with some fear and boredom.
 Pioneer life was viewed as lonely and frightening.
 That’s not what I found when researching Proving Her Claim.
-Women homesteaders found fun and games where they could — and invented reasons to party.
+Women homesteaders found fun and games on the frontier — and invented reasons to party.

 In the book Land in Her Own Name H. Elaine Lindgren wrote of a fellow homesteader, “In wintertime several of us would get together and ride in bobsleds….In summertime there barn dances.
 I enjoyed every minute of my three years of homesteading.”
 That was Hilda Paulson Oaklund’s recollection of her years in North Dakota.